 Bánh bò nướng is a traditional dessert in An Giang, a province in Southwest Vietnam.
 It is sweet and looks like a honeycomb.
 The green color of the Vietnamese honeycomb cake comes from pandan leaves.
 In addition, rice flour, water, sugar, and yeast are used to make this beautiful dessert.

-We always have a room for desserts.
+There is always room for desserts, no matter how much you ate.
+Don’t you agree?
 I hope your stay in Vietnam is long enough for you to try all the traditional desserts in this country.
-It is fun to know the ingredients in the desserts you try, and how they relate to Vietnamese culture.
+It is fun to know the ingredients in the desserts you try and how they relate to Vietnamese culture.

-I suggest that you learn Vietnamese phrases for food and vegetables from the Ling app, so next time you can explore what is inside your Vietnamese dessert.
-Even better, you can follow a traditional recipe to make an authentic Vietnamese sweet.
-Good luck!
+I suggest that you learn Vietnamese phrases for food and vegetables from the Ling app so that next time, you can explore what is inside your Vietnamese dessert.
+Even better, you can follow a traditional recipe to make an authentic Vietnamese sweet when you’re back home.
+Download the Ling app from the App Store or Google Play Store now and start your Vietnamese learning journey right now!